rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 This new `Service` will be used by the Ingress resource which will be created next.

-> [^1] "...use Ingress to route traffic to their backend services."

 #### Application Ingress

 The Ingress configuration which I'm going to apply is using a `host` and `pathType: Prefix` rule.
 I'm using a precise match for my `host` value which means that I'm providing a hostname (FQDN) for my app instead of using a wildcard.
 Therefore, the HTTP `host` header has to match the value in the specification (`- host: hackazon.cpod-nsxv8.az-stc.cloud-garage.net`).